isellsoap/francescoschwarz.com/src/_content/posts/2019-05-16-beyond-tellerrand-2019-duesseldorf.md

 The talk touched something that everyone of us experiences in our jobs: we oftentimes blindly follow somewhat established “best practices” (be it for design or for development stuff), without questioning why and how these practices became “best” in the first place.
 Why, for example, is the functionality of the hamburger icon (and the hidden navigation menu) so prevalent?
 He explained the psychological basis for why people start to follow the advice of other people without questioning them and how this cascade of behavior leads to a result, where, at the end, nobody knows what the reasoning behind the result was in the first place.

 His advice: Think critically.
-Go out of your comfort zone (just a little bit), because only then you learn, you improve, and eventually you will get better results.
+Go out of your comfort zone (a little bit), because only then you learn, you improve, and eventually you will get better results.
 We should try to come up with solutions to hard problems on our own, by thinking about the specific problems we are trying to solve for our users.
 One of my favorite talks of the conference!

 - [Stephen’s website](https://www.the-haystack.com/)
 - [Stephen’s profile on the beyond tellerrand website](https://beyondtellerrand.com/events/duesseldorf-2019/speakers/stephen-hay)